 The responsibility of making everyone’s browsing experience secure is on the webmasters.
 So, if Facebook is not using a secured protocol it’s actually exposing your personal information to everyone.

 Now that’s when HTTPS comes into the picture.
-By encrypting the responses and requests, HTTPs ensures that your data remains secured.
-Even if the hacker intercepts your data, he’ll only see an encrypted version or random characters. (explained in the first section, difference between HTTP and HTTPS)
+By encrypting the responses and requests, it ensures that your data remains secured.
+Even if the hacker intercepts your data, he’ll only see an encrypted version or random characters.

-To understand the advantage of HTTPS security, try imagining a box full of valuables with an indestructible combination lock.
+To understand the advantage , try imagining a box full of valuables with an indestructible combination lock.
 Only the sender and the receiver know the combination and even if the hacker gets a hold of the box, he wouldn’t be able to open it.

 What is an SSL/TLS certificate and how does it work to encrypt HTTP requests/responses?

-To keep your data confidential, HTTPS uses Transport Layer Security Protocol (TSL) which is also known as SSL or Security Sockets Layer.
+To keep your data confidential, it uses Transport Layer Security Protocol (TSL) which is also known as SSL or Security Sockets Layer.

 SSL is a secure certificate which offers data protection in three levels.